itu-tid/lecture-notes/Lectures/Hooks-and-Effects.md

 ## Before we start
 - [The JSON namespace in the browser](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)
-- [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) includes the global object `localStorage:` and the methods `setItem` and `getItem` which both *work on strings*
+- [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) includes the global object `localStorage` and the methods `setItem` and `getItem` which both *work on strings*